mkbabb/qualtrics-overrides/README.md

 ## HTML

-Within html/, the necessary HTMl code for the individual speedtest iframe is located.
+Within html/, the necessary HTML code for the individual speedtest iframe is located.
 The requisite iframe ID is highlighted below: note, the iframe ID here must match the iframe ID within the corresponding JavaScript.

 ![](docs/html.gif?raw=true "Example html usage")